Should I Use the Common App Additional Information Section?

 How NOT to approach the Additional Information section

 Admissions officers are genuinely busy people and are, during the heat of application season, under immense time constraints.
-Only at very small schools will an admissions officer spend more than 15 minutes reviewing a single application and, at many schools, a complete application review will take eight minutes or less.
+Only at very small schools will an admissions officer spend more than 15 minutes reviewing a single application.
+Further, at many schools, a complete application review will take eight minutes or less.
 Further, at some selective schools such as Georgia Tech, the University and Pennsylvania, and Bucknell University, staffers divide up single applications by section, like a good old-fashioned Ford assembly line.

 All this is to say that while every word on your application genuinely matters, very rarely is an admissions officer left lamenting, “If only he/she could have written more!” after completing a review.
 In truth, the opposite complaint is uttered with far greater frequency.
 The impetus for opening up the Additional Information field should be a feeling of: “My application would be incomplete without X, Y, and Z” versus a mindset of: “Hmm, 650 free words of space to fill.
 Let me think…” If you keep this distinction in mind as you weigh whether or not to include extras on your application, you will end up making a sound choice.